L. Rachel Ngai

 Abstract: Low-skill workers are concentrated in sectors that experience fast productivity growth and yet their wages have been stagnating.
-We document evidence from U.S. states to show that a multisector perspective is crucial to understand this divergence and stagnation.
-The key mechanism is a reallocation of low-skill workers from high productivity growth sectors to sectors with slower growth.
-We show this in a multisector model in which the faster productivity growth causes a fall in the relative price of the low-skill sector caused by faster productivity growth.
+We document evidence from U.S. states showing that a multisector perspective is crucial to understanding this divergence and stagnation.
+Key to our mechanism is the fall in the relative price of the low-skill sector caused by faster productivity growth.
 When outputs are complements across sectors, this leads to labor reallocation into the high-skill sector where the marginal product of low-skill workers is stagnant.
-It accounts for low-skill wage stagnation, its divergence from aggregate productivity and the rise in wage inequality during 1980-2010.
+It accounts for low-skill wage stagnation, its divergence from aggregate labor productivity, and the rise in wage inequality from 1980 to 2010.

 · Ins and Outs of Selling Houses: Understanding Housing-Market Volatility (with Kevin Sheedy), January 2020.
 CEPR DP 14331

 Abstract: This paper documents the cyclical properties of housing-market variables, which are shown to be volatile, persistent, and highly correlated with each other.
 Is the observed volatility in these variables due to changes in the speed at which houses are sold or changes in the number of houses that are put up for sale?
 An inflow-outflow decomposition shows that the inflow rate accounts for almost all of the fluctuations in sales volume.
 The paper then shows that a search-and-matching model with endogenous moving subject to housing demand shocks performs well in explaining fluctuations in housing-market variables.
 A housing demand shock induces more moving and increases the supply of houses on the market, thus one housing demand shock replicates three correlated reduced-form shocks that would be needed to match the relative volatilities and correlations among key housing-market variables.